JoseRuiz01/MLRanking/README.md

    - Predictions are scaled between 0 and 1.
    - Results are sorted by `Query` and `Predicted Score` and saved to `results.csv`.

 ---

 ## **Step 4: Enhancing the Dataset**
 To improve the model *NDCG* metric, we enhance the dataset with more *features*, *data* and *expanded queries*.

 ### **1. Expanding Queries**

 ### **2. Expanding Dataset**
    To cover more search variations, we add *custom queries* into the *LOINC Search* tool and download *CSV* files with the documents retrieved.
+   We included documents from the queries:
+      - bilirubin in plasma
+      - bilirubin
+      - calcium in serum
+      - calcium
+      - glucose in blood
+      - glucose
+      - leukocytes
+      - white blood cells count

 ## **3. Evaluating the Model**
-- These are the following **Metrics** performed to evaluate the Model:
+   These are the following **Metrics** performed to evaluate the Model:
    - **MSE** (Mean Squared Error): *Lower* values are better [0, ∞], indicating less error between predictions and actual scores
    - **R²** (R-squared score): *Higher* values are better [-∞, 1], showing how well the model explains the variance in data
    - **Spearman's Correlation**: *Higher* values are better [-1, 1], indicate a strong monotonic relationship between predicted and actual rankings.
    - **NDCG** (Normalized Discounted Cumulative Gain): *Higher* values are better [0, 1], reflecting how well the model ranks items compared to an ideal ranking

-**Basic Dataset**
+   **3.1.
+Basic Dataset**
       Mean Squared Error (MSE): 0.1550
       R-squared (R²): -2.3101
       Spearman's Rank Correlation: 0.7134
       NDCG Mean Score: 0.8219
       - NDCG for 'bilirubin in plasma': 0.7764
       - NDCG for 'glucose in blood': 0.7507
       - NDCG for 'white blood cells count': 0.9388

    For these new datasets, we increased the test size to 30%, as we obtained better performance.

-**First Enhanced Dataset**
+   **3.2.
+First Enhanced Dataset**
       Mean Squared Error (MSE): 0.0255
       R-squared (R²): 0.0468
       Spearman's Rank Correlation: 0.5908
       NDCG Mean Score: 0.8922
       - NDCG for 'bilirubin in plasma': 0.8388
       - NDCG for 'calcium in serum': 0.9347
       - NDCG for 'cells in urine': 0.8928
       - NDCG for 'glucose in blood': 0.9283
       - NDCG for 'white blood cells count': 0.8663

-**Second Enhanced Dataset**
+   **3.3.
+Second Enhanced Dataset**
       Mean Squared Error (MSE): 0.0387
       R-squared (R²): -0.5748
       Spearman's Rank Correlation: 0.5548
       NDCG Mean Score: 0.9193
       - NDCG for 'bilirubin in plasma': 0.9147
       - NDCG for 'calcium in serum': 0.9381
       - NDCG for 'glucose in blood': 0.9331
       - NDCG for 'white blood cells count': 0.8914